clevertree/flashback/README.md

 ## Configuration

 ### Server
-Edit `server/src/main.rs` to change the server port (default: 8080)
+You can set the server port in `config.toml` (default: 51111).
+You can also override via CLI: `server <port>`.

 ### Client
-The client UI allows you to configure:
+The client allows you to configure:
-- Server IP address (default: 127.0.0.1)
+- Server host/IP (e.g., 127.0.0.1)
-- Server port (default: 8080)
+- Server port (e.g., 51111)

 ## Protocol